azlarry/azlarry/README.md

 ### Langchain LLM with RAG + Vector database to analyze NFL player statistics

-Use Langchain and RAG to leverage data in vector database to improve LLM responses.
+Use Langchain and RAG to leverage data in a vector database to improve LLM responses.

 [langchain_rag_vectordb](https://github.com/azlarry/langchain_rag_vectordb)